efentress2025/cse15l-lab-reports/lab-report-2-week-4.md

 ![image3](Lab_Report_2_Images\test-file4_error.PNG)

-This input caused the program to produce a symptom in the form of a "OutOfMemory" error.
-This error was caused by
+This input caused the program to produce a symptom in the form of an "OutOfMemory" error.
+This error was caused by a bug in the program where the "currentIndex" variable would perpetually be 13 - creating an infinite loop.
+This happens because the currentIndex variable is used to find a new pair of brackets in the file, and since there are none, -1 will be returned everytime - causing the program to loop through the same line of text over and over again.

+---

+I hope this was a good explaination of the symptoms and bugs produced by these  inputs.
+That is all for this lab report.
+I hope you enjoyed reading and I will see you very soon!